60 Best Christmas Wreath Ideas Even Novices Can Make

 If you’ve run out of Christmas wreath ideas and are looking for something fresh, go with unexpected pom-poms.
 Sarah over at Dwell and Dine has created a gorgeous white pom-pom wreath that would look amazing on a painted front door.
 Set aside a couple of hours to wind your yarn (maybe while the Christmas cookies are baking and you’re bingeing the latest Lifetime Christmas movie), and you’ll have a pom-fect wreath in no time.

 Apples and bow Christmas wreath

 Christmas wreath ideas that play up Christmas colors like red and green lend a traditional feel to your holiday decor.
 What sets this wreath apart is its charming handmade look.
-To achieve that, tuck red accents (think berries, baubles, and shiny red apples) between the branches, then tease out the branches for a less “done” look.
+To achieve that, tuck red accents (think berries, baubles and shiny red apples) between the branches, then tease out the branches for a less “done” look.
 A lush red bow adds interest to the center of the wreath.

 Holiday gnome Christmas wreath

 This ribbon-and-mesh wreath features an adorable “Merry Christmas” sign, complete with cute gnomes for a Scandinavian touch.
 Best of all, it comes in an amazing kit.
 If gnomes aren’t your thing, the shop offers dozens of gorgeous wreath kits to choose from.
-Why not put one of the best Christmas movies while you get to crafting?
+Why not put on one of the best Christmas movies while you get to crafting?

 Scottie dog Christmas wreath

 Here’s where Christmas wreath ideas and gifts for dog lovers collide.
 Make this wreath for yourself, of course, but create another for the canine lover in your life.
 For a cohesive look, match the color of your pet ornament with the decorations on the wreath.
-Here, the white Scottie complements the white cotton balls and berries and makes a nice contrast to the red apples, berries, and bows.
+Here, the white Scottie complements the white cotton balls and berries and makes a nice contrast to the red apples, berries and bows.